amitthk/mvvmcrudgv/README.md

  14. Add the Persistence layer.
 	- We right click the MvvmCrudGv.Service project, "Manage Nuget Packages...." and installed "protobuf-net" package here.
 	- We added the TodoPersistence class and associated ProtobufDB and helper classes.
+Also update our DataContract "Todo" with [ProtoContract],[Serializable] and its properties with [ProtoMember(<int>)] attributes.
 	- Update the ITodoService to use TodoPersistence instead of simple in-memory list.